 Best Picture Books for Understanding Seasonal Change:

 Check out this list and comment below if I’ve missed one!
-Many of these books are included in the teacher’s kit of the school garden program I’ve developed, The Classroom Gardener.
-If you want some these books (and more) be sure to check out the program!
+Many of these books are included in the teacher’s kit of the non-profit school garden I support, The Classroom Gardener.

 Winter’s Coming: A Story of Seasonal Change by Jan Thornhill explores the concept of animal adaptations and how living things respond to their environment.